axu2/improved-seam-carving/README.md

 The first paper determined the energy of a pixel by looking at its 4 surrounding neighbors. (e.g. dual gradient.)

-The second paper
+The second paper determined the energy of a pixel by looking
->looks forward at the resulting image instead of backward at the image before removing the seam.
+>forward at the resulting
+image instead of backward at the image before removing the seam.
 At each step, we search for the seam whose removal inserts the minimal amount of energy into the image.
 These are seams that